merenlab/merenlab.org/data/anvio-structure/chapter-III.md

 </div>

 {:.notice}
 If you get hit with an error similar to `ValueError: 00_RAW/ERR3586728_1.fastq.gz does not exist`, I'm sure you can guess what's happened.
-Something went wrong during Step 2, leading to that file not existing.
+Something went wrong during Step X, leading to that file not existing.
 Go ahead and run `./ZZ_SCRIPTS/download_fastqs.sh` to see if the file can be downloaded.

 Assuming things ran without error, this generates the file {% include ARTIFACT name="samples-txt" text="samples.txt" %}, which looks like this: